 Rios spent the season shuttling back and forth between AAA and the majors.
 He wasn’t effective at either location, although he maintained a good K rate.

 Rios spent most of the season’s first four months in AAA pitching very badly.
 He made a few dismal appearances for the Phillies, who finally designated him for assignment at the trade deadline.
-The Pirates claimed him on waivers.
+The Pirates claimed him on waivers and sent him to Indianapolis.
 Despite the ERA, he didn’t pitch especially well there, but the Pirates called him up in September.
 He didn’t pitch well in the majors, either, with opponents batting 263/370/474 against him.
 He continued to struggle badly against left-handed batters, allowing them a 1.332 OPS between Pittsburgh and Philadelphia.

-There’s nothing at all in Rios’ history that suggests he can be a useful pitcher at the major league level, but the Pirates’ inability to develop pitching has left them claiming other teams’ rejects.
-Rios has an option left, but the Pirates could do better if they were serious about trying to improve.
+There’s nothing at all in Rios’ history that suggests he can be a useful pitcher at the major league level, but the Pirates’ inability to develop pitching left them claiming other teams’ rejects.
+Rios has an option left, but the Pirates outrighted him when they established their roster for the shortened 2020 season.

 |Signing Bonus: N/A

 MLB Debut: 8/22/17